gohugoio/hugo/content/en/functions/where.md

 Filtering only works for set fields.
 To check whether a field is set or exists, you can use the operand `nil`.

 This can be useful to filter a small amount of pages from a large pool.
-Instead of set field on all pages, you can set field on required pages only.
+Instead of setting a field on all pages, you can set that field on required pages only.

 Only the following operators are available for `nil`